tozny/js-sdk/README.md

 _**Platform Notes**_

-> _Node:_ In Node, the handle is any [Readable Stream](https://nodejs.org/api/stream.html#stream_readable_streams).
-This can come from `fs.createReadStream`, an HTTP request or be created on the Fly.
+> _Node:_ In Node, a file handle is any [Readable Stream](https://nodejs.org/api/stream.html#stream_readable_streams).
+This can come from `fs.createReadStream`, an HTTP request or be created on the fly.
 >
-> _Browser:_ In Browsers, the handle is a [Blob](https://developer.mozilla.org/en-US/docs/Web/API/Blob) object.
-This could be a file from a file input form element, created from a fetch request, or even custom constructed.
+> _Browser:_ In Browsers, a file handle is a [Blob](https://developer.mozilla.org/en-US/docs/Web/API/Blob) object.
+This could come from a file input element, created from a fetch response, or even custom constructed.

 **Read a File**